rnunezdev/raul-nunez-sample-java-test/README.md

 for more details.

 # Pre requisites
-Please have installed on the host machine the following:
+Please have installed in the host machine the following:

     1. Java 1.8
-    2. Maven 3.6.1
+    2. Maven 3.6
-    3. Git
+    3. Git 2.21

 Once installed you will see something similar to the following when run mvn --version command: